opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 13     The defendants contended that there were manifest errors in the EY Report.
 Thus, the EY Report was liable to be set aside.
 I should emphasise that, strictly speaking, the alleged errors identified by the defendants were in relation to the CBRE Report which, in turn, was relied on by EY in the EY Report.

-14     Firstly, the defendants submitted that there were assumptions and statements made in the EY Report that were inaccurate and in contravention of Vietnam laws.[\[note: 21\]](#Ftn_21) The alleged errors were as follows:
+14     Firstly, the defendants submitted that there were assumptions and statements made in the EY Report that were inaccurate and in contravention of Vietnam laws.[^21] The alleged errors were as follows:

 (a)     CBRE had assumed that all the social houses in the Vietnam Project were to be “sold”, when Vietnam’s Housing Law No. 65/2014/QH13 (“Housing Law 2014”) required at least 20% of the social houses to be “leased” for at least five years.
-In this regard, the defendants relied on the expert opinion of a Vietnamese lawyer, Mr Nguyen Ba Son (“Mr Nguyen”).[\[note: 22\]](#Ftn_22)
+In this regard, the defendants relied on the expert opinion of a Vietnamese lawyer, Mr Nguyen Ba Son (“Mr Nguyen”).[^22]

 (b)     CBRE had failed to apply the statutorily prescribed formula for determining the maximum selling price of the social houses (“the Sale Price Formula”).
-Instead, CBRE merely referred to two comparable projects, made certain adjustments and arrived at the average selling price of US$550 per sqm.[\[note: 23\]](#Ftn_23) The defendants, similarly, relied on Mr Nguyen’s expert opinion.
-The defendants also relied on the Savills Report which applied the Sale Price Formula to determine the maximum selling price of the social houses at US$391 per sqm.[\[note: 24\]](#Ftn_24)
+Instead, CBRE merely referred to two comparable projects, made certain adjustments and arrived at the average selling price of US$550 per sqm.[^23] The defendants, similarly, relied on Mr Nguyen’s expert opinion.
+The defendants also relied on the Savills Report which applied the Sale Price Formula to determine the maximum selling price of the social houses at US$391 per sqm.[^24]

 15     Secondly, the defendants submitted that the EY Report was also marred by manifest errors of fact.
 The purported errors were as follows:

 (a)     Agape Vietnam had to pay the relevant authority “Land Costs” with respect to the land that had been allocated and handed over to Agape Vietnam.
 As at the Valuation Date, there was still “Residual Land” which had yet to be handed over to Agape Vietnam.
-CBRE failed to take into account the Land Costs for the Residual Land, which were yet to be ascertained by the relevant authority.[\[note: 25\]](#Ftn_25)
+CBRE failed to take into account the Land Costs for the Residual Land, which were yet to be ascertained by the relevant authority.[^25]

 (b)     Agape Vietnam had sold 244 units in the Vietnam Project through a marketing agent known as Mai Anh Co., Ltd (“MACL”) as at the Valuation Date.
-CBRE did not fully take into account all the commission expenses that were payable by Agape Vietnam to MACL which were not recorded in Agape Vietnam’s books.[\[note: 26\]](#Ftn_26) Furthermore, it was not clear if CBRE had accounted for part of the commission expenses which were on Agape Vietnam’s books.[\[note: 27\]](#Ftn_27)
+CBRE did not fully take into account all the commission expenses that were payable by Agape Vietnam to MACL which were not recorded in Agape Vietnam’s books.[^26] Furthermore, it was not clear if CBRE had accounted for part of the commission expenses which were on Agape Vietnam’s books.[^27]

-(c)     CBRE had identified several similar properties to derive the value of the school land in the Vietnam Project (“the Direct Comparison Approach”).[\[note: 28\]](#Ftn_28) However, these properties were “wholly dissimilar from the \[Vietnam Project\] in terms of both location and development type”.[\[note: 29\]](#Ftn_29) The defendants highlighted that Savills had calculated the value of the school land in the Vietnam Project based on residual land value (“RLV”) and attributed a _negative_ value of US$3.3m to the school land in the Vietnam Project.[\[note: 30\]](#Ftn_30)
+(c)     CBRE had identified several similar properties to derive the value of the school land in the Vietnam Project (“the Direct Comparison Approach”).[^28] However, these properties were “wholly dissimilar from the \[Vietnam Project\] in terms of both location and development type”.[^29] The defendants highlighted that Savills had calculated the value of the school land in the Vietnam Project based on residual land value (“RLV”) and attributed a _negative_ value of US$3.3m to the school land in the Vietnam Project.[^30]

 16     Thirdly, the defendants contended that the EY Report was marred by manifest errors because EY and CBRE had conducted their respective valuations based on incomplete information.
-EY and CBRE ought to have considered the Additional Documents which the defendants provided after the EY Report was sent to the parties.[\[note: 31\]](#Ftn_31)
+EY and CBRE ought to have considered the Additional Documents which the defendants provided after the EY Report was sent to the parties.[^31]

 #### EY exceeded the scope of its contractual mandate

 17     The defendants’ second ground of grievance was that EY had exceeded the scope of its contractual mandate.

-18     The defendants argued that, in determining the scope of EY’s contractual mandate, it must be implied that EY’s valuation had to be in accordance with all applicable laws.[\[note: 32\]](#Ftn_32) The defendants also relied on the International Valuation Standards’ definition of “market value”, which states that “the market value of an asset will reflect its highest and best use … that is … legally permissible”.
+18     The defendants argued that, in determining the scope of EY’s contractual mandate, it must be implied that EY’s valuation had to be in accordance with all applicable laws.[^32] The defendants also relied on the International Valuation Standards’ definition of “market value”, which states that “the market value of an asset will reflect its highest and best use … that is … legally permissible”.

 19     The defendants submitted that EY’s valuation was not in accordance with all applicable laws, for the reasons stated at \[14\] above.
 Therefore, EY had exceeded the scope of its contractual mandate and its determination was liable to be set aside.